-Avg: Regulatory compliance with some MCLs are based on running annual average or monthly samples ppm: Parts per million or milligrams per liter ppb: Parts per billion or micrograms per liter
+Avg: Regulatory compliance with some MCLs are based on running annual average or monthly samples

 Maximum Residual Disinfectant Level (MRDL): The highest level of a drinking water disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.